< Back to Articles

 “I have never seen an instrument stored with Dampits that did not have water damage.”

-Our best recommendation for instrument case humidity management would be something like Boveda packets.
+Our best recommendation for instrument case humidity management would be something like Boveda® two-way humidity packets.

 Fine Tuners

-Gut strings are not intended to be used with fine tuners or string adjusters, and Gamut Music recommends removing those devices before installing the gut string on the instrument.
+Gut strings are generally not intended to be used with fine tuners or string adjusters, and Gamut Music recommends removing those devices before installing the gut string on the instrument.
+If a fine tuner is used, ensure that all contact points are smooth.

 Sanding Strings

-We do not recommend using sand paper on a gut string.
-Sanding a varnished string will remove some or all of the varnish, and sanding a plain gut string can effect its structural integrity.
-A nail clippers is the safest way to carefully cut stray gut hairs.
+We do not recommend using sandpaper on a gut string.
+Sanding a varnished string will remove some or all of the varnish, and sanding a plain gut string can affect its structural integrity.
+A nail clippers is the safest way to carefully cut stray gut hairs or “whiskers.”

 What Are Those Little Black Squares That Came With My String??